whopperprinting/LayerLapse/docs/quick-setup.md

    - Plug in a USB-C power cable
    - Connect the 2.5mm shutter cable from the LayerLapse mainboard to your camera
 2. Mount the magnet to your 3D printer's toolhead (use the included 5×5×2mm magnet or use your own)
    - Note: I use tape, it's easy to remove if I ever need to and I've had no issues on any of my printers.
+It's also easy to reposition during setup.
 4. Place the sensor near the printer’s parked position (that you choose in gcode) — ideally within ~10mm of the magnet at its closest pass so the sensor can pickup the magnet.
    - A blue LED lights up on the mainboard when a magnet is detected.
 This should help you find the sweet spot for where to park and mount your sensor.